Please note: Information on this page relates to the 2016 academic year unless otherwise specified.

 This subject is overseen by the School of Geography, Environment and Earth Sciences.

 Humanity’s interaction with the environment is the biggest issue facing planet Earth right now.
 Climate change, resource management and biodiversity are growing concerns that require skilled professionals to research, monitor, analyse data and communicate research findings to the public.
 Environmental Science graduates will be highly sought after for careers in this challenging area and well prepared for postgraduate study.

 This major is taught across the Faculty of Science rather than from a single school, and it can only be taken in partnership with another major in either physical, biological, mathematical or earth sciences (see list below).
-A BSc in Environmental Science is one of the highest quality degrees available, providing a broad but rigorous introduction to the general principles of Environmental Science as well as depth in another related area through the partner major.
+A Bachelor of Science (BSc) in Environmental Science is one of the highest quality degrees available, providing a broad but rigorous introduction to the general principles of Environmental Science as well as depth in another related area through the partner major.

 Environmental Science draws on the wide-ranging expertise of staff in the Faculty of Science at Victoria and in Wellington’s science community.
-Teaching and research supervision include contributions from the Climate Change Research Institute, the Antarctic Research Centre and local Crown Research Institute staff.
+Teaching and research supervision include contributions from Victoria's Climate Change Research Institute, Antarctic Research Centre and local Crown Research Institute staff.

 - 60 points from 100-level BIOL, CHEM, ESCI, GEOG, MATH, PHYS and STAT of which STAT 193 and 15 points of MATH must be included

-- ENVI 214, *40 200-level points from (BIOL, CHEM, ESCI, GEOG, MATH, PHYS, STAT) in addition to the requirements of the partner major
+- ENVI 214, 40 200-level points from BIOL, CHEM, ESCI, GEOG, MATH, PHYS and STAT in addition to the requirements of the partner major

 A partner major must be one of the following:

 - Applied Physics